Danko-Lab/clipnet_k562/README.md

 ### CLIPNET K562

-These models are compatible with the scripts in the original CLIPNET repo (simply use `-m models/clipnet_k562/` to specify the directory into which these models have been downloaded).
+These models are compatible with the scripts in the original CLIPNET repo.
 For more details, see `clipnet_ft`.

 ```bash
 mkdir -p models/clipnet_k562/